 We can redeem or treat as void any units that could or would result in a Fund losing its status as a portfolio investment entity, units that have been issued against payments that do not clear, and units that we determine have been issued in error.
-Where units are voided the applicant will be paid their withdrawal value and (subject to maintaining equity between investors) any other compensation we consider appropriate.
+Where units are voided the applicant will be paid their withdrawal value (where the applicant is legally entitled to the value) and (subject to maintaining equity between investors) any other compensation we consider appropriate.
 We can also redeem units to pay tax on your behalf (see section 6 for more information) or in the circumstances outlined in section 7.